Mike Toglia Preview, Player Props: Rockies vs. Braves

 Mike Toglia At The Plate

-- In 16 of 39 games this year, he has scored, including multiple runs once.
+- In 17 of 40 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.